Guy Brice Parfait Kolélas: Political background and government appointment

-Kolélas' father, Bernard Kolélas, was one of Congo-Brazzaville's main political leaders during the 1990s.
+Kolélas' father, Bernard Kolélas, was one of Congo's main political leaders during the 1990s.
 During the 1997 civil war, Bernard Kolélas served briefly as Prime Minister before he and his old rival, President Pascal Lissouba, were ousted by rebel forces loyal to Denis Sassou Nguesso in October 1997.
 He and Lissouba fled into exile, but some fighting continued.
 On 7 December 1997, Kolélas sent his son to South Africa to acquire weapons that Lissouba had previously ordered from Ebar Management & Trading Ltd., a company that sold arms to the government during the civil war.
 Brice Parfait Kolélas was his father's transportation adviser around that time and participated in negotiations.

-In Congo-Brazzaville, Bernard Kolélas was convicted of war crimes in absentia and sentenced to death.
+In Congo, Bernard Kolélas was convicted of war crimes in absentia and sentenced to death.
 After eight years in exile, he was allowed to return in October 2005 so that he could participate in the funeral of his wife, Jacqueline.
-The government then decided to allow him to remain in Congo-Brazzaville and participate in the nation's political life.
+The government then decided to allow him to remain in Congo and participate in the nation's political life.
 The National Assembly unanimously approved an amnesty for Bernard Kolélas in November 2005.

 The MCDDI, led by Bernard Kolélas, signed an electoral alliance with Sassou Nguesso's Congolese Labor Party (PCT) in April 2007.
 In the June 2007 parliamentary election, Brice Parfait Kolélas stood as the MCDDI candidate in Kinkala constituency, located in the Pool Region.
 The Pool Region was traditionally dominated by the MCDDI, and Kolélas easily won the Kinkala seat in the first round, receiving 77.46% of the vote.
 After the election, he was appointed to the government as Minister of Marine and Inland Fishing and Aquaculture on 30 December 2007.